Quigg, Chris Theoretical Physics Department, Fermi National Accelerator Laboratory, Batavia, Illinois.

 A massive unstable scalar elementary particle that is the agent of electroweak symmetry breaking in the Glashow–Weinberg–Salam theory.
 According to the electroweak theory, interactions with the Higgs field endow the weak bosons, quarks, and leptons with mass.
-In July 2012, the ATLAS and CMS experiments at the Large Hadron Collider (LHC), operated by the European Organization for Nuclear Research (CERN), announced the discovery of a new particle with mass 125 GeV (1 GeV = 109 electronvolts) that closely matches the theoretical expectations.
-This observation led to the award of the 2013 Nobel Prize to two pioneers of the symmetry-breaking mechanism that underlies the electroweak theory, François Englert (for his work with the late Robert Brout) and Peter Higgs.
+In July 2012, the ATLAS and CMS experiments at the Large Hadron Collider (LHC), operated by the European Organization for Nuclear Research (CERN), announced the discovery of a new particle with mass 125 GeV (1 GeV = 109 electronvolts) that closely matches the theoretical expectations (Fig. 1).
+This observation led to the awarding of the 2013 Nobel Prize in Physics to two pioneers of the symmetry-breaking mechanism that underlies the electroweak theory, François Englert (for his work with the late Robert Brout) and Peter Higgs.

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 10,000 highly qualified scientists and 46 Nobel Prize winners.